Temporal Contrastive Learning through implicit non-equilibrium memory: Kernels based on Markov state models

 \section{Kernels based on Markov state models}

 In addition to investigating the effect of memory kernels described at a phenomenological level, we also investigated kernels derived from microscopic statistical mechanics models.
-Building off work by \cite{lan2012energy}, who constructed a Markov state model for \textit{E. coli} chemoreceptor adaptation, we used the model to construct kernels and investigated how varying the parameters in the network affected the kernels produced.
+Building off work by Ref. \cite{lan2012energy}, who constructed a Markov state model for \textit{E. coli} chemoreceptor adaptation, we used the model to construct kernels and investigated how varying the parameters in the network affected the kernels produced.
+These kernels allowed us to interrogate the relationship between dissipation and performance in our proposed contrastive learning framework (Fig. \ref{fig:markov_cartoon}).

 First we create a Markvo chain with 10 nodes, as in Ref. \cite{lan2012energy}.
 The Markov chain is laid out as a 2 x 5 grid where nodes are connected only to their neighbors on the square grid, resembling a ladder.
 The occupancies of each node as well as the transition rates between nodes are stored in lists.